 The general requirements for diverse suppliers may apply to your company and includes, but are not limited to, the criteria in the general requirements section below.
-If registering as a minority, woman or service-disabled veteran-owned business, third-party certification must be provided through an organization recognized by Verizon.
+If registering as a minority, woman or service-disabled veteran-owned business or a lesbian, gay, bisexual or transgender-owned business, third-party certification must be provided through an organization recognized by Verizon.
 If you are a prime supplier, please view our Tier Two Strategy.
 Quarterly reports must be submitted via the supplier portal.

 Please read our supplier terms and conditions and FAQs for detailed information.